Osteoarthritis is the most common form of arthritis. It is a chronic, degenerative joint disease that affects middle-aged and older adults.

 The goal of these treatments is to help keep you active.
 Our rheumatologist can help you decide what treatment approach or medical therapy is right for you.

-Medications such as acetaminophen, non-steroidal anti-inflammatories and analgesics are the first-line medications used to treat osteoarthritis pain.
+Acetaminophen, non-steroidal anti-inflammatories and analgesics are the first-line medications used to treat osteoarthritis pain.

 Patients with osteoarthritis who remain active and exercise regularly have been shown to improve their physical functioning and reduce their pain over time.
 Exercise keeps your joints mobile and helps treat the pain itself.